Faculty and Staff Retirement Plan -- 403(b)

 - Contact your investment carrier(s) and they will forward you the paperwork to process a rollover.

-Can I request a transfer to another investment carrier?
+Can I transfer my account balance to another investment carrier?

 How do I request a transfer?